 - Expensive and Time-Consuming: Litigation will often take much longer than arbitration to conclude, which increases attorneys’ fees and other costs associated with the court.

 Choosing to use arbitration or allowing a dispute to be resolved through litigation is not an easy decision.
 And it is not true that one option will always be better than the other.

 Sometimes, the precedent and interim relief that litigation offers will be beneficial to the parties in a dispute.
-Other times, the lower costs and creative results of arbitration may give the parties a result that they can appreciate.
+Other times, the lower costs and creative results of arbitration as alternative dispute resolution may give the parties a result that they can appreciate.
 When comparing the two, the answer to whether arbitration is better than litigation is the tried and true lawyer answer—it depends.